GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/composer-2/README.md

 # Cloud Composer version 2 private instance, supporting Shared VPC and external CMEK key

 This blueprint creates a Private instance of [Cloud Composer version 2](https://cloud.google.com/composer/docs/composer-2/composer-versioning-overview) on a VPC with a dedicated service account.
-Cloud Composer 2 is the new major verion for Cloud Composer that supports:
+Cloud Composer 2 is the new major version for Cloud Composer that supports:
  - environment autoscaling
  - workloads configuration: CPU, memory, and storage parameters for Airflow workers, schedulers, web server, and database.

-Please consult the [documentation page](https://cloud.google.com/composer/docs/composer-2/composer-versioning-overview) for an exaustive comparison between Composer Version 1 and Version 2.
+Please consult the [documentation page](https://cloud.google.com/composer/docs/composer-2/composer-versioning-overview) for an exhaustive comparison between Composer Version 1 and Version 2.

 The solution will use:
  - Cloud Composer